PADL/TktBridgeAP/README.md

 TktBridgeAP configuration
 -------------------------

+You should set the `CloudKerberosTicketRetrievalEnabled` integer value to 1 in `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\Kerberos\Parameters`.

 TktBridgeAP should be added to the Security Packages key in `HKLM\SYSTEM\CurrentControlSet\Control\Lsa` and the workstation rebooted.

-You should set the `CloudKerberosTicketRetrievalEnabled` integer value to 1 in `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\Kerberos\Parameters`.

 To configure TktBridgeAP itself, set the `KdcHostName` string value in `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\TktBridgeAP` to the hostname of the Heimdal KDC you configured above.
 If none is specified, then the `_kerberos-tkt-bridge` DNS SRV record will be queried for the primary DNS domain.

 By default TktBridgeAP will use SPNEGO/NegoEx to authenticate to the KDC.
 (All versions of Heimdal that support GSS pre-authentication also support NegoEx.)
 You can force a single package with the `RestrictPackage` key.

 To avoid locking out domain users, TktBridgeAP by default will not attempt GSS pre-authentication where the logging in domain matches an Active Directory domain (as opposed to UPN suffix).
 If you wish to positively associate a set of realms, it can be done with the `DomainSuffixes` registry key.
 This key is authoritative.

+There are a variety of additional flags which can be set on TktBridgeAP in the `flags` key:

+* 0x1: enable debugging on release builds
+* 0x2: allow GSS pre-authentication to be used for users in the primary domain
+* 0x4: allow GSS pre-authentication to be used for users in trusted domains
+* 0x8: do not cache users’ cleartext credentials (this will disable automatic ticket refresh)

 If you have a debug build of TktBridgeAP, make sure the debug Visual C++ libraries are copied to the Windows system directory, specifically: